-The chief prosecutor of the International Criminal Court has requested the trial of Kenyan President Uhuru Kenyatta be delayed while she tries to obtain more evidence in the case.
+The chief prosecutor of the International Criminal Court has asked judges to delay the trial of Kenyan President Uhuru Kenyatta so she can obtain more evidence.

-Ruto's trial began in September, while Mr. Kenyatta's trial is due to begin on February 5.
+Ruto's trial began in September, while Kenyatta's trial is due to begin February 5.

-She said one of the key witnesses in Mr. Kenyatta's case has indicated he is no longer willing to testify.
+Bensouda said one of the key witnesses in Kenyatta's case has indicated he is no longer willing to testify.
 She said a second key witness recently confessed to giving false evidence regarding a critical event in the prosecution's case.

 She said her decision to seek a delay is "based solely on the specific facts of this case devoid of extraneous considerations."